EktaMehra/Indian-Geography-Quiz/README.md

 ### Leaderboard

 - A leaderboard feature will be added to allow users to compare their scores with others, fostering a sense of competition and community.
 This feature will enhance user engagement and motivate repeat plays.
-- A more detailed code that will prevent repetion of answering the questions, in case one is answered incorrectly.
+- A feature that will shuffle the questions automatically when the users restart the quiz.

 ### Timed Quiz Mode